-Before you roll out a return-to-office policy, you will want to carefully consider your business needs and legal concerns and create an action plan that facilitates a smooth transition.
-Consulting counsel is advised.
+Before you roll out a return-to-office policy, you'll want to carefully consider your business needs and legal concerns and create an action plan that facilitates a smooth transition.
+For further information, contact your Fisher Phillips attorney or the authors of this Insight.
+Make sure you are subscribed to Fisher Phillips' Insight System to get the most up-to-date information.